JaleesMoeen/JaleesMoeen/README.md

 ## Welcome to Data Science with Jalees

-Meet up with myself Jalees Moeen, and I'm delighted to share my journey with you.
-After exploring various fields, I have found my true passion in the world of data.
-Over the past few months have been deeply immersed in this exciting field, expanding my knowledge by learning new tools and techniques such as Python, SQL, and Machine Learning.
-I am enrolled in University of Toronto Data Analytics Bootcamp, where I am  gaining hands-on experience and building projects that showcase my skills and I cannot wait to see where this journey takes me.
-I'm excited to share my progress with you, and thank you for stopping by my page.
+Hey there, it's Jalees Moeen!
+Excited to chat about my journey.
+I've wandered through different fields, but guess what?
+I've found my sweet spot in the data world.
+Lately, I've been diving deep into this fascinating realm, picking up cool skills like Python, SQL, and Machine Learning.
+Right now, I'm knee-deep in the University of Toronto Data Analytics Bootcamp, getting my hands dirty with projects that really show off what I can do.
+Can't wait to keep you posted on how it all unfolds.
+Thanks for swinging by!

-- 🔭 I’m currently working on some Web Scraping and Data Visualizations.
+🔭 Currently immersed in the world of Web Scraping and Data Visualizations.

-- 🌱 I’m currently learning more about Tablaeu.
+🌱 Exploring the depths of Tableau for continuous learning.

-- 🌟 Got something on your mind?
-Whether it's about data, tech, or just a friendly hello, I'm all ears!
-Shoot me an email at jaleesmoeen125@gmail.com, and let's make some tech magic happen together!
+🌟 Have something on your mind?
+Whether it's data, tech, or just a friendly hello, I'm all ears!
+Drop me an email at jaleesmoeen125@gmail.com, and let's create some tech magic together!

-- 😄 Pronouns: He/Him.
+😄 Pronouns: He/Him.

-- ⚡ Fun fact: Long walks give me an opportunity for introspection In addition to being a data analyst, I'm also a wanderer!
-I love to walk and explore new places.
-You can see some photgraphs and reels here >> https://www.tiktok.com/@jaleesmoeen?is_from_webapp=1&sender_device=pc
+⚡ Fun fact: Beyond being a data analyst, I'm a passionate wanderer!
+I find solace in long walks, providing a perfect opportunity for introspection.
+Check out snapshots and reels of my explorations here >> https://www.tiktok.com/@jaleesmoeen?is_from_webapp=1&sender_device=pc

 ## 🛠️ Tools of the Trade